Varanasi

 Sri Sankata Mochan Hanuman

 The place is known as Lanka in Varanasi and is very near Banaras Hindu University.
-A small kutil was built for Lord Hanumanji on the very same spot where the Lord gave dharshan to Sri Tulsidasji.
-It is a well-maintained secret that the form self-assumed by the Lord here is same as he gave dharshan to Sri Tulsidasji.
-Lord Hanumanji has his right hand raised, [abhayahastha] and his left hand rests in His heart.
-Since all the troubles of the devotees are eliminated with the blessings Lord Hanuman of this kshethra the swayambhu Hanuman has come to be known as Sri Sankata Mochan Hanuman.
+A small kutil was built for Lord Hanumanji on the very same spot where the Lord gave darshan to Sri Tulsidasji.
+It is a well-maintained secret that the form self-assumed by the Lord here is the same as he gave darshan to Sri Tulsidasji.
+Lord Hanumanji has his right hand raised, [abhayahastha] and his left-hand rests in His heart.
+Since all the troubles of the devotees are eliminated with the blessings of Lord Hanuman of this kshethra the swayambhu Hanuman has come to be known as Sri Sankata Mochan Hanuman.

 Sri Sankata Mochan Hanuman Temple

-The temple initially was small and with the help of mahants of the time various additions were made and today the temple complex is very well maintained.
+The temple initially was small and with the help of mahants of the time various additions were made and today, the temple complex is very well maintained.
 There are rooms for stay by the devotees who come to the temple on pilgrimage.
 The Pratha aarati at five in the early morning is well attended.
-The Rathri aarati is performed to the Lord Sankata Mochan Hanuman at around eight thirty in the night.
+The Rathri aarati is performed to the Lord Sankata Mochan Hanuman at around eight-thirty in the night.
 Before closing the door of the temple the Sayana aarati is performed at around ten in the night.
-At that time, in the mellow light, to have dharshan of the Lord is a wonderful experience that one can carry through out his lifetime.
+At that time, in the mellow light, to have darshan of the Lord is a wonderful experience that one can carry throughout his lifetime.
 The temple is closed between noon and three in the evening after bhog.

 On Tuesdays and Saturdays akant nama sangeerthanam, manaspat especially Kishkintha and Sundera Kand are chanted.
 On the day of Karthik Krishna Chathurdhashi special prayers at the time of Suryodhaya are held.
 On Chitra Sukla Poornima day, the Mahotsav of the temple is held and during that time many tableaus are taken out in procession.
 Many workshops on Ramayan, virat sangeet are held for four days during the same period.